← All Neural Networks & Deep Learning modules

 optimizer.zero_grad() # clear grads for the next step

-AI anchor — the algorithm that made deep learning possible Backpropagation, popularized in 1986, is the reason we can train deep networks at all: it computes all the gradients in one efficient backward sweep instead of poking each weight separately.
-Every modern framework — PyTorch, TensorFlow, JAX — is built around an "autograd" engine that does exactly this, at the scale of billions of weights.
-The thing lighting up the connections below is, in miniature, what trains every large model on Earth.
+AI anchor — the algorithm that enabled deep learning Backpropagation, popularized by Rumelhart, Hinton, and Williams in 1986, is the algorithm that makes training deep networks computationally tractable: it computes all the gradients in a single efficient backward pass rather than evaluating each weight independently via finite differences.
+Every modern framework — PyTorch, TensorFlow, JAX — is built around an "autograd" (automatic differentiation) engine that implements this algorithm at the scale of billions of parameters.
+The connection-by-connection gradient flow shown above is the same computation that trains every large-scale model in production.

 Check your understanding